hyung8758/Korean_FA/README.md

 ## License

-KoreanFA code and the Japanese acoustic model are licensed under [Apache-2.0](license).
-The Korean acoustic model is proprietary to Mediazen and may be used only as part of KoreanFA; see its [model notice](koreanfa/runtime/model/kor_model/NOTICE.md).
-See the [third-party notices](THIRD_PARTY_NOTICES.md) for bundled source material and the separately downloaded engine.
+KoreanFA code and the Japanese acoustic model are licensed under [Apache-2.0](https://github.com/hyung8758/Korean_FA/blob/master/license).
+The Korean acoustic model is proprietary to Mediazen and may be used for commercial or non-commercial purposes only as part of KoreanFA; modification or separate redistribution requires prior written permission.
+See the Korean model [notice](https://github.com/hyung8758/Korean_FA/blob/master/koreanfa/runtime/model/kor_model/NOTICE.md), the [example-data notice](https://github.com/hyung8758/Korean_FA/blob/master/example/NOTICE.md), and the [third-party notices](https://github.com/hyung8758/Korean_FA/blob/master/THIRD_PARTY_NOTICES.md) for bundled source material and the separately downloaded engine.